-4- EDU_IMM+
+4- EDU\IMM+

-This scenario uses the same parameters as the EDU_IMM scenario for the labor force participation, but the inflow of international immigrants (born outside the European Union) is doubled.
+This scenario uses the same parameters as the EDU\IMM scenario for the labor force participation, but the inflow of international immigrants (born outside the European Union) is doubled.
 It is assumed that an increase in immigration will not affect labor force participation, an hypothesis consistent with the scientific consensus on the marginal economic impact of immigration (Longhi et al. 2008).

-Comparison of the EDU and EDU_IMM scenarios will show the impact of immigration-related differentials in labor force participation in scenario situation where the size and composition of future cohorts of immigrants remain stable.
-Comparison of the EDU+ and EDU_IMM+ scenarios will further show the extent to which projected labor force participation is sensitive to immigration levels, as immigration-related differentials are taken into account.
+Comparison of the EDU and EDU\IMM scenarios will show the impact of immigration-related differentials in labor force participation in scenario situation where the size and composition of future cohorts of immigrants remain stable.
+Comparison of the EDU+ and EDU\IMM+ scenarios will further show the extent to which projected labor force participation is sensitive to immigration levels, as immigration-related differentials are taken into account.

-The main objective of this paper is to propose a new method in projecting the impact of immigrationrelated variables on labor force participation.
+The main objective of this paper is to propose a new method in projecting the impact of immigration-related variables on labor force participation.
 Accordingly, projection assumptions for other components are the same in all four scenarios.
 The base population is itself built from the 2014-2015 EU-LFS, all rounds of the ESS and Eurostat census data, and includes immigration-related variables such as place of birth (Sabourin et al. 2017).
 Fertility rates are estimated from logit regressions taking into account, age, education, region of birth, age at immigration, duration of stay, and country of residence and calibrated on future trends estimated in Lutz et al. (2018).
+The fertility module explicitly takes into account higher fertility for immigrants from some regions such as Sub-Saharan countries and Near and Middle East.
+The fertility is also higher for recent immigrants, but tends to converge with natives with duration of stay.
+For immigrants arrived during childhood, fertility levels fall between that of their parents and of the natives.
+According so, assumptions on the size and composition of international immigration impact indirectly the total fertility rates.
 Mortality rates by age, sex and educational attainment are taken from Lutz et al. (2018).
-Assumptions on future educational attainment also take social capital and ethno-cultural characteristics into account (see Marois et al. 2017 for more details).
+Assumptions on future educational attainment also take social capital and ethno-cultural characteristics into account (see Marois et al. (2017, 2019) for more details).